datacarpentry/semester-biology/exercises/Vectors-shrub-volume-vectors-R.md

 language: R
 ---

-You have data on the length, width, and height of the yew [*Taxus baccata*](https://en.wikipedia.org/wiki/Taxus_baccata) stored in the following vectors:
+You have data on the length, width, and height of 10 individuals of the yew [*Taxus baccata*](https://en.wikipedia.org/wiki/Taxus_baccata) stored in the following vectors: